mindfulness in the classroom before academic activity

 What Is Mindfulness in the Classroom?

-Mindfulness in the classroom refers to short, structured exercises like deep breathing, guided imagery, or body scans introduced into the school day to allow students to ground their minds and regulate their emotions.
+Mindfulness in the classroom refers to short, structured exercises like deep breathing, guided imagery or body scans introduced into the school day to allow students to ground their minds and regulate their emotions.

 Why Mindfulness Matters More Than Ever

 Today’s students face more psychological stress than previous generations.
-Academic demands, social media, and post-pandemic stress have created a perfect storm for mental strain.
-Research from the New Jersey Department of Education shows that mindfulness does not only reduce stress but also enhances student-teacher relationships and boosts classroom harmony.
+Academic demands, social media and post-pandemic stress have created a perfect storm for mental strain.

 Core Benefits of Mindfulness in the Classroom